 Find the nearest post office in the city you live in.
 You have to receive the application package from them.
 They will also give you a date to submit the requirements.

 Gather all requirements for Italy residence permit.
-Bear in mind to bring everything you might need to Italy with yourself.
+Bear in mind to bring everything you might need to Italy.
 You might need some extra documents.
+The authorities will inform you of the further requirements.

 At this stage, there is nothing left to complete.
 Enjoy your stay in Italy.